CrossOver 22.0.0 User Guide

 To restore a hidden icon to your Home, select the bottle, right-click the icon and choose Show in Home.

 When you install a Windows application, CrossOver creates an application icon in your Launchpad.
-Locate the icon in Launchpad and launch the program by double-clicking, or drag the icon to your dock for easier access in the future.
+Locate the Windows application icon in Launchpad and launch the program by double-clicking.
+You can also drag the Windows application icon from Launchpad, or from CrossOver's main window, to your Dock for easier access.

 Desktop